GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/rag_embeddings/vertex_script/README.md

 - Prompt Template is a zero-shot prompt located in [`prompt_template.txt`](./prompt_template.txt) with two prompt variables ( `reference` and `retrieved_context`) that are automatically populated from our dataset.

+- This eval recipe uses an LLM judge model(gemini-2.0-flash) to evaluate the retrieval quality of the embedding models.

 ### _Prerequisite_

 This recipe assumes that the user has already created datasets for the baseline embedding model and the candidate embedding model.
-The user needs to generate the datasets for the baseline and candidate embedding models.
-Please refer to [RAG Engine generation notebook](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/rag-engine/rag_engine_eval_service_sdk.ipynb) to create a RAG engine and set up datasets.
-The `retrieved_context` column in the dataset is the context retrieved from the RAG engine for each one of the questions.
+The user needs to generate the datasets for the baseline(text-embedding-004) and candidate(text-embedding-005) embedding models.
+Please refer to [RAG Engine generation notebook](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/gemini/rag-engine/rag_engine_eval_service_sdk.ipynb) to create two separate RAG engines and set up corresponding datasets.
+The `retrieved_context` column in the dataset is the context retrieved from the respective RAG engine for each one of the questions.

 - Python script [`eval.py`](./eval.py) configures the evaluation:
     - `run_eval`: configures the evaluation task, runs it on the 2 models and prints the results.